winningproduct/learn-portal/content/6-optimize/10-log-indexing-and-analysis.md

   -
     order: 1
     question: Have you identified the purposes for which you need log analysis?
-    expectation: Define for which purposes you need to perform log analysis? (for troubleshooting, for user pattern recognition etc.)
+    expectation: Define for which purposes you need to perform log analysis? (for troubleshooting, for user pattern recognition, etc.)
     Version: 1.0.0
   -
     order: 2